Molecular Ground State Simulation by Subspace Restriction and Hund's Rule: Mathematical Framework

-\emph{Generalized Hund's Rule:} The original Hund's rule states that \emph{every orbital in a subshell is singly occupied before any orbital is doubly occupied, and all electrons in the singly occupied orbital have the same spin} \citep{Atkins'_Physical_Chemistry,Hund's_rule}.
-It means that the information of the shells and subshells is necessary.
-Since this information is unavailable before simulation, the original Hund's rule cannot be directly applied to selected fermionic bases.
+The original Hund's rule states that every orbital in a subshell is singly occupied before any orbital is doubly occupied, and all electrons in singly occupied orbitals share the same spin.
+Because an explicit atomic subshell classification is not generally available or convenient in molecular-orbital simulations, we introduce the following generalized filtering rule:

-With the common convention that electrons in singly occupied orbitals are spin-up, confirming a fermionic state with the potential to satisfy the original Hund's rule is equivalent to verifying that the state contains a lone spin-down electron in any orbital.
-The reason is that a fermionic state cannot satisfy the original Hund's rule if there is a lone spin-down electron in an orbital.
-As a result, the generalized version is given by \emph{each orbital is filled with one spin-up electron before one spin-down electron}.